 Finely dice the onion and gently fry until soft, then add chopped parsley, torn basil leaves, salt, sugar, chili, and then the canned tomatoes.

-Bring everything to the boil, stir well, turn the heat down to low, put the lid on, and simmer for about 30 – 40 minutes, stirring occasionally.
+Bring everything to a boil, stir well, turn down the heat, put the lid on, and simmer for about 30 – 40 minutes stirring occasionally.

-Use this sauce to make spaghetti Neapolitan which is basically spaghetti with a simple tomato sauce like this one.
+Use this sauce to make spaghetti Napolitana which is spaghetti with a simple tomato sauce like this.

 Recipe Notes